-Most home internet routers provide a DHCP server, and the KPA1500 DHCP client should be normally be enabled to obtain an IP address from that DHCP server.
+Most home internet routers provide a DHCP server, and the KPA1500 DHCP client should normally be enabled to obtain an IP address from that DHCP server.
+Some routers provide a capability to consistently assign the same IP address to a specific device, which may be preferable to configuring the KPA1500 to a static IP address.